heutelbeck/sapl-extensions/sapl-axon/README.md

 ### Constraint Handling - Obligations and Advice

-SAPL allows the PDP to make decisions which only grant access under certain additional constraints that the PEP must fulfill (i.e., obligations) or should fulfill (i.e., advice).
-Each such constraint is expressed as an arbritary JSON value in the decisons obligations or advice field.
-Whenever any obligation is present and the PEP has no way to fulfill the requested constraint, access must be denied.
+SAPL allows the PDP to make decisions that only grant access under certain additional constraints that the PEP must fulfill (i.e., obligations) or should fulfill (i.e., advice).
+Each constraint is expressed as an arbitrary JSON value in the decisions obligations or advice field.
+The PEP must deny access whenever any obligation is present, and the PEP has no way to fulfill the requested constraint.

-The automatically created PEPs of the SAPL Axon extension support the incection of handlers for constraints at different points in the execution paths of commands and queries.
-There are to basic categories of constraint hadlers.
-Constraint handler methods annotated by the ```@ConstraintHandler``` annotations, and constraint handler provider beans.
+The automatically created PEPs of the SAPL Axon extension support the insection of handlers for constraints at different points in the execution paths of commands and queries.
+There are two basic categories of constraint handlers.
+Constraint handler methods are annotated by the ```@ConstraintHandler``` annotations and constraint handler provider beans.

 #### Constraint Handler Provider Beans

 A constraint handler provider bean is a factory bean creating concrete constraint handlers for specific constraints.
-All of these beans implement the ```Responsible``` interface wich offers the method ```boolean isResponsible(JsonNode constraint)```.
+All of these beans implement the ```Responsible``` interface, which offers the method ```boolean isResponsible(JsonNode constraint)```.
 Whenever the PDP sends a decision to a PEP, the PEP asks all handler provider beans if they are responsible for any given constraint in the decision.
-A handler provider is resposible for a constraint, if it's ```isResponsible``` method returns  ```true``` for the constraint.  for certain types.
-If the resulting handler is type dependant, the handler provider implement the ```TypeSupport```or ```ResponseTypeSupport``` interface to enable the PEP to check for type compatibility.
+A handler provider is responsible for a constraint if its ```isResponsible``` method returns  ```true``` for the constraint.
+If the matching handler is type-dependent, its handler provider implements the ```TypeSupport```or ```ResponseTypeSupport``` interface to enable the PEP to check for type compatibility.

-Once the PEP identified a handler provider to be resposible (```isResponsible``` returns ```true``` and the types involved are compatible), then the PEP asks the  handler provider to generate a constraint handler for the constraint.
+Once the PEP identifies a handler provider as responsible (```isResponsible``` returns ```true``` and the types involved are compatible), the PEP asks the handler provider to generate a constraint handler for the constraint.
 Typically such a handler is something like a ```Runnable```, ```Consumer```, or ```Function```.
-Finally, the PEP hooks the handlers into the execution path of the command or query handling.
+Finally, the PEP hooks the handlers into the command or query handling execution path.

 The different Axon-specific handler provider interfaces reside in the package ```io.sapl.constrainthandling.api```:

 - ```CommandConstraintHandlerProvider``` returns a ```Function<CommandMessage<?>, CommandMessage<?>>``` to either trigger side effects based on the command content or to modify the command before handling.
-To implement a ```CommandConstraintHandlerProvider``` the interface offers a number of utility methods that can be used if the developer only wants to modify a specific part of the command, e.g., ``` Object mapPayload(Object payload, Class<?> clazz, JsonNode constraint)``` to modify the contents of the paload of the message.
+To implement a ```CommandConstraintHandlerProvider``` the interface offers several utility methods that developers can use if they only want to modify a specific part of the query, e.g., ``` Object mapPayload(Object payload, Class<?> clazz, JsonNode constraint)``` to modify the contents of the payload of the message.
 - ```QueryConstraintHandlerProvider``` returns a ```Function<QueryMessage<?>, QueryMessage<?>>``` to either trigger side effects based on the query content or to modify the query before handling.
-To implement a ```QueryConstraintHandlerProvider``` the interface offers a number of utility methods that can be used if the developer only wants to modify a specific part of the query, e.g., ``` Object mapPayload(Object payload, Class<?> clazz, JsonNode constraint)``` to modify the contents of the paload of the message.
+To implement a ```QueryConstraintHandlerProvider``` the interface offers several utility methods that developers can use if they only want to modify a specific part of the query, e.g., ``` Object mapPayload(Object payload, Class<?> clazz, JsonNode constraint)``` to modify the contents of the payload of the message.
 - ```OnDecisionConstraintHandlerProvider```returns a ```BiConsumer<AuthorizationDecision, Message<?>>``` which is executed whenever the PDP returns a new decision.
 - The ```ResultConstraintHandlerProvider``` returns a ```Function<Object, Object>``` which is applied to query result messages.
-- The ```UpdateFilterConstraintHandlerProvider``` is used to filter update messages of subscriptin queries.
-It returns a ```Predicate<ResultMessage<?>>``` and if present, only updates satisfying the predicate are sent downstream.
+- The ```UpdateFilterConstraintHandlerProvider```filters update messages of subscription queries.
+It returns a ```Predicate<ResultMessage<?>>```; if present, only updates satisfying the predicate are sent downstream.
 - The ```CollectionAndOptionalFilterPredicateProvider``` is a sub-type of ```ResultConstraintHandlerProvider```.
 The developer can implement the ```boolean test(T o, JsonNode constraint)``` method.
 And when a query returns an ```Iterable```, ```array```, or ```Optional```.
 The handler will remove all elements that do not satisfy this predicate.

-Further there are the follwoing interfaces from ```io.sapl.spring.constraints.api``` which are used in the Axon extension as well:
+Further, there are the following interfaces from ```io.sapl.spring.constraints.api``` which are used in the Axon extension as well:

 - The ```MappingConstraintHandlerProvider``` returns a ```Function<T, T>``` used to modify command results.
 - The ```ErrorMappingConstraintHandlerProvider``` returns a ```Function<Throwable, Throwable>``` used to modify errors before sending them downstream.

 #### Modifying Response Messages with the ```ResponseMessagePayloadFilterProvider```

-The Axon Extension comes with a default constraint handler provider pre-configures.
+The Axon Extension comes with a default constraint handler provider pre-configured.
 The ```ResponseMessagePayloadFilterProvider``` can be used to modify the payload of ```ResponseMessage```s.
-The JSON constraint may specify a number of modification actions that indicate to perform an operation on a node in the JSON document identified by a JSONPath expression.
+The JSON constraint may specify a number of modification actions that indicate to operate on a node in the JSON document identified by a JSONPath expression.
 A policy triggering this handler may look like this:

 ```
-policy "authenticated users may see filtered"
+policy "authenticated users may see filtered."
-permit subject != "anononymous"
+permit subject != "anonymous"
 obligation
 {
   "type"    : "filterMessagePayloadContent",